EvoHull/Tapirs/README.md

 Tapirs is a reproducible modular workflow for the analysis of DNA metabarcoding data.

 Tapirs uses the [Snakemake workflow manager](https://snakemake.github.io/) and is compartmentalised into several modules, each performing a step of the workflow.
 Tapirs is designed to be experimental, allowing you to test the effect of different approaches to data analysis.
-Tapirs is curently v1.0, it is simple, robust, and reliable in our hands, but not all features are yet present.
+Tapirs is curently v1.0.
+It is simple, robust, and reliable in our hands, but not all features are yet present.

-Tapirs was created by the EvoHull group, the University of Hull, UK
+Tapirs was created by the EvoHull group, at the University of Hull, UK

 Detailed instructions for installation, setup, and modification are contained within the [Tapirs documentation](https://tapirs.readthedocs.io)